 Procedures and Materials

 This section provides a brief overview.
 More details are provided in the supplementary materials.
 The first four experiments focused on the civil war in Syria, and participants in all conditions were initially shown a news headline about the humanitarian crisis in the country (Gladstone, 2016).
-We presented this information (and asked about their familiarity with such news) to establish a baseline problem description, and to increase the baseline level of concern for this cause across treatments.
+We presented this information (and asked about their familiarity with such news) to establish a baseline problem description, and to increase the baseline level of concern across all conditions for the charity operation.
 For the image manipulation we used a highly publicized picture of an injured boy in an ambulance, following an airstrike.
 A brief caption from the Guardian included the boy’s name (see Nott, 2016), hence introducing an identified victim (see also Kogut & Ritov, 2005).

 We asked participants to describe their spontaneous reactions to seeing the image.
 Common responses were “sad,” horrified,” “heartbreaking,” and “poor child.”
-While some of these reactions appear more like personal distress than empathy, these are not mutually exclusive (e.g., Dovidio, Allen, & Schroeder, 1990).
+While some of these reactions appear more like personal distress than empathy, these emotions are not mutually exclusive (e.g., Dovidio, Allen, & Schroeder, 1990).
 Further, personal distress tends to predict avoidance of the situation when that option is available (e.g., by simply closing the survey), whereas empathy is directly associated with wanting to help (e.g., donating; see also Dovidio et al., 2012).
 Thus, to the extent that the image leads to donations, empathy is likely involved.

 We further manipulated information about efficiency with ratings from Charity Navigator (charitynavigator.org), which rates charities’ financial health and accountability/transparency.
 The financial score represents an efficiency metric based on measures such as “percentage of total expenses dedicated to the charity’s operations.”
 We thus manipulated participants’ access to positive efficiency evaluations, presented in a realistic and ecologically valid format.
-Experiments 2 and 3 further included a negative information manipulation, , presenting news that aid programs had been suspended when U.N. convoys were attacked (Cunningham, DeYoung, & Roth 2016), implying that donated money would not be put toward any program in Syria at that time-point.
+Experiments 2 and 3 further included a negative information manipulation, presenting news that aid programs had been suspended when U.N. convoys were attacked (Cunningham, DeYoung, & Roth 2016), implying that donated money would not be put toward any program in Syria at that time-point.

 In Study 4 the efficiency information involved a conjoint evaluation of two charities, one with high efficiency (see charitynavigator.org/index.cfm?bay=search.history&orgid=4438 [2016, June report]) and the other having mediocre efficiency (see charitynavigator.org/index.cfm? bay=search.summary&orgid=8166 [2016, June report]).
 The conjoint presentation was motivated by the notion that some information is difficult to evaluate on its own, but becomes meaningful in relation to some comparative standard (Hsee, Loewenstein, Blount, & Bazerman, 1999; see also Caviola et al., 2014).
 Here we aimed to measure whether people would pay more attention to efficiency if they could directly compare charities based on this metric.
 The other Charity Navigator dimension, accountability/ transparency, was rated similarly for both charities.
 Thus, here we could also rule out any impact of information about accountability/transparency on donations.
 The charities were presented side-by-side, with a randomized left-right assignment.
 We also manipulated when participants received the efficiency information – before or after an initial commitment to donate (see below for more procedure details).